godotengine/godot-docs/tutorials/viewports/multiple_resolutions.rst

 attempt to switch the monitor to this resolution.
 Rather, think of this setting as the "design size", i.e. the size of the area that you work with in the editor.
-This setting corresponds directly to the size of the magenta rectangle in the 2D editor.
+This setting corresponds directly to the size of the blue rectangle in the 2D editor.

-Of course, there is often a need to support devices with screen sizes and window size that are different from this base size.
+There is often a need to support devices with screen and window sizes that are different from this base size.
 Godot offers many ways to control how the viewport will be resized and stretched to different screen sizes.

 Resizing
 --------